jhavaldar/jhavaldar.github.io/_posts/2017-07-11-worldclusters.md

 My main takeaway here, though, is that the clusters are difficult to find and, to a certain extent, are arbitrary depending on your metrics.
 These clusters don't just pop out of the data; by choosing different features (I tried a few combinations), you get a substantially different picture of what countries are close to each other.
 Methodology is incredibly important when creating such a system.
 So while I don't necessarily agree with the methods of, say, the Human Development Index, I can now at least understand where they were coming from.

+That's it for this post.
+Feel free to check out the code on [Github](https://github.com/jhavaldar/world_clusters).

 ---